scrapinghub/splash/docs/index.rst

     an unfortunate restriction, but it seems that this is the only way to make rendering work reliably with viewport=full.

+.. _arg-images:

+images : integer : optional
+    Whether to download images.
+Possible values are ``1`` (download images) and ``0`` (don't downoad images).
+Default is 1.

+    Note that cached images may be displayed even if this parameter is 0.
+    You can also use `Request Filters`_ to strip unwanted contents based on URL.

 Curl example::